Patient education: Heart attack (Beyond the Basics)

 - Section Editor — Coronary Disease

 The heart, like all other organs and tissues in the body, requires a supply of blood.
 The blood supply to the heart is provided by blood vessels called the coronary arteries.
 The coronary arteries lie on the outside of the heart muscle before entering the heart muscle itself (figure 1).

 Myocardial infarction, or MI (commonly known as a "heart attack"), is damage or death of part of the heart muscle.
 The damage is caused by lack of blood flow through the coronary arteries.
 For this reason, an MI is sometimes also called a "coronary."
 Almost all cases of MI occur in someone who has an underlying condition called coronary heart disease.

 More detailed information about heart attack is available by subscription.
-(See "Overview of the acute management of ST elevation myocardial infarction" and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction".)
+(See "Overview of the acute management of ST-elevation myocardial infarction" and "Overview of the acute management of non-ST elevation acute coronary syndromes".)

 Coronary heart disease — In people with coronary heart disease, sometimes called coronary artery disease, coronary disease, or ischemic heart disease, the coronary arteries become narrowed by fatty deposits called plaques (figure 2).
 The fatty plaques inside the coronary arteries limit blood flow to the heart muscle, which may cause pain or tightness in the chest.
 This pain or tightness is called angina pectoris, commonly referred to as "angina".

 Plaque rupture and clot formation — Normally, plaques that have built up on the artery walls hold together and stay stuck there.
 Sometimes, however, plaques can develop cracks in their surface.
 If that happens, the body responds as though the blood vessel is injured and bleeding.
 As part of the body's "first aid" response, tiny blood elements called platelets travel to the site and begin sticking to one another to form a clot (figure 3).